 - a.
-To enable the maintenance and management of trees that are listed in Appendix 9.4.7.1 and trees in the road corridor, parks, public open space and reserves in recognition that such works may be necessary to: - i. ensure the continuing health, structural integrity and amenity value of the trees; - ii. enable the reasonable use and enjoyment of residential amenity of the property and surrounds; and - iii. minimise the risk from the trees to public safety, property, buildings, strategic infrastructure and electricity lines.
+To enable the maintenance and management of trees that are listed in Appendix 9.4.7.1 and trees in road corridors, parks, public open space and reserves in recognition that such works may be necessary to: - i. ensure the continuing health, structural integrity and amenity value of the trees; - ii. enable the reasonable use and enjoyment of the property and surrounds; and - iii. minimise the risk from the trees to public safety, property, buildings, strategic infrastructure and electricity lines.